 Section 9 comprises a Write text item type.
 It assesses writing skills.
-It tests ability to write a short text based on a picture.
+It tests ability to write a short text based on a series of three pictures.

-Test takers write a short text based on a visual image.
-They choose one of two pictures.
+Test takers write a short text based on a series of three visual images.
+They choose one of two series.
 The form of the response may be a diary entry, short story or description.
-There is one text to write (50-80 words).
-There is a 'tolerated' word limit of 30-88 words for Section 9.
+There is one text to write (80-100 words).
+There is a 'tolerated' word limit of 48-110 words for Section 9.
 If the response is below or over this, test takers will automatically score 0 for the section.

-Objective Stimulus To assess ability to write a short text based on a picture Instructions to write a short text based on a visual image
+Objective Stimulus To assess ability to write a short text based on a series of three pictures Instructions are given for each set of visual images